supertestnet/superstore/README.md

 Not sure.
 Usually after I get a project to a state like this one is in I abandon it in favor of something else that's more exciting.
 But if I do keep at it I'd like to add these features:

-- [ ] In "Manage Sales," use each purchased item's product id to determine its price *should* be
 - [ ] Create a uuid for each order and put it in the invoice description
 - [ ] On a lightning payment's "Inspect transaction" link, instead of opening to lnbits, show a modal with instructions: "open lnbits, enter this in the searchbar"
 - [ ] Educate merchants about resources like thebitcoincompany.com where they can use their earnings to buy visa gift cards -- e.g. merchants with a fiat webshop can load a visa card via bitcoin and unload it as usd in their regular shop, thus putting their bitcoin earnings into their regular workflow